Structure and computability of preimages in the Game of Life: Composite gadgets and abstract circuits

 Interpreting the signal values as in the previous section, i.e.\ a representing a $1$-signal by having the $1$s on the east and south sides of the boundary, the allowed combinations for the signals should be precisely the ones described above for the abstract semantics, and furthermore for any such choice the rest of the boundary of each composite gadget should be fillable with zeroes.

 We construct such gadgets in two parts.
-First, we give $90 \times 90$ blocks that simply connect the corresponding gadget from Section~\ref{sec:BasicGadgets} to the same position on the border (we position our wire boundaries at the $29$th and $30$th column/row), in some cases using some inverters.
-We cannot simply put the resulting $90 \times 90$ patterns together, since \begin{itemize} \item the wires are not necessarily charged, and \item the phase alignments of neighboring patterns do not match. \end{itemize}
+First, we give $90 \times 90$ blocks that simply connect the corresponding gadget from Section~\ref{sec:BasicGadgets} to a consistent position on each border (we position our wire boundaries at the $29$th and $30$th column/row), in some cases using some inverters.
+We cannot simply put the resulting $90 \times 90$ patterns together, since the wires are not necessarily charged, and the phase alignments of neighboring patterns may not match.

 To solve these issues, we introduce horizontal (resp.\ vertical) ``charged wire gadgets'' of shape $180 \times 90$ (resp. $90 \times 180$).
-These wire gadgets should charge the wires, and we construct one for each of the nine possible alignment changes.
-We can then simply position our basic gadgets in the middle $90 \times 90$ squares of $450 \times 450$ squares, and use the remainder of the space to put charged wire gadgets on the appropriate sides, changing all phase alignments to the neutral one.
+These gadgets should charge the wires, and we construct one for each of the nine possible alignment changes.
+We can then position our basic gadgets in the middle $90 \times 90$ squares of $450 \times 450$ squares, and use the remainder of the space to put charged wire gadgets on the appropriate sides, changing all phase alignments to the neutral one.

+Figure~\ref{fig:450} shows the $450 \times 450$ gadget corresponding to the OR gate.
+The central $90 \times 90$ part is constructed from the logical cate of Section~\ref{sec:logic-gate} by adding inverters to two of its wires, so that its semantics match the standard OR gate.
+Each of the three charged wire gadgets consists of four charged turns that charge the wire and some number of inverters that correct its phase to the neutral one.

 We provide Golly-compatible patterns corresponding to this description in the repository \cite{pat-repo}.
 If one has memorized the specs of the basic gadgets given in Section~\ref{sec:BasicGadgets}, it is a reasonably simple eyeballing exercise to verify that they indeed correctly implement the semantics of the gate tiles.
 In addition to having performed this eyeballing exercise several times ourselves, we have checked the semantics of the composite gadgets (but not the $450 \times 450$ squares) by a SAT solver.
-A Python script that performs this check for all the gadgets of Section~\ref{sec:BasicGadgets}, the corresponding $90 \times 90$ squares, and the $180 \times 90$ charged wires, can also be found in \cite{pat-repo}.
+A Python script that performs this check for all the gadgets of Section~\ref{sec:BasicGadgets}, the corresponding $90 \times 90$ squares, and the $180 \times 90$ charged wires, can also be found in \cite{pat-repo}; its running time is only a few seconds.
+The SAT instances that verify the gadgets are not difficult to generate programmatically, so a skeptical reader can also write their own verification script.